-If you have received an automatic cancellation or suspension, or a Court has imposed such an order on your licence, then there are often some steps to be taken before returning to Court after the cancellation period to have your licence reinstated.
+If you have received an automatic cancellation or suspension due to drink driving or drug driving, or a Court has imposed such an order on your licence, then there are often some steps to be taken before returning to Court after the cancellation period to have your licence reinstated.
 To ensure that you receive it back as soon as possible, you should start making preparations some months before the Court date.

 Many people book conferences with criminal lawyers just to be given this advice, so here are the steps you should follow in writing for free:

 1. Visit this the Online Driver’s Licence Eligibility Order Guide:

 Continue through the guide answering the questions as they best apply to your circumstances.
 Once completed, the final page will set out exactly what you need to complete before the Court will reinstate your licence.
 Commonly these will include a combination of:

 Completing a Driver Education Program